19hours/sg-statutes/Acts/Banking Act.md

 [23/2001]

+(5) Where a person claims, before providing any information to a designated financial institution under subsection (1) or to the Authority under subsection (2), that the information might tend to incriminate the person, the information is not admissible in evidence against the person in criminal proceedings, other than proceedings for an offence under section 17 or this section.

+[Act 5 of 2016 wef 30/11/2018]

 ### Amendment of bank’s constitution

 19\.—(1) Every bank incorporated in Singapore shall, prior to the making of any amendment or alteration in the memorandum of association and articles of association or other instrument under which it is incorporated, furnish to the Authority particulars in writing of the proposed amendment or alteration.

 (2) Every bank whether incorporated inside or outside Singapore shall, within 3 months after the making of any amendment or alteration in the memorandum of association and articles of association or other instrument under which it is incorporated, furnish to the Authority particulars in writing (verified by a statutory declaration made by a senior officer of the bank) of the amendment or alteration.

-(3) Any bank which contravenes subsection (1) or (2) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $25,000 and, in the case of a continuing offence, to a further fine of $2,500 for every day during which the offence continues after conviction.
+(3) Any bank which contravenes subsection (1) or (2) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $25,000 and, in the case of a continuing offence, to a further fine of $2,500 for every day or part of a day during which the offence continues after conviction.

 [2/84; 23/2001]

+[Act 5 of 2016 wef 30/11/2018]

 ### Revocation of licence